-- Select Sensor Reading from the drop-down menu. - A second drop-down menu will appear.
+- · Select Sensor Reading from the drop-down menu. - A second drop-down menu will appear.
 From here, you will be able to see a list of the different type of sensors registered to your account.
-Choose CO Meter in the drop-down menu. - Next, you will be asked to input the trigger settings.
-You have the option of setting this trigger to detect greater than or less than the PPM, PPM\TWA, and Temperature.
+Choose CO2 Meter in the drop-down menu. - Next, you will be asked to input the trigger settings.
+You have the option of setting this trigger to detect greater than or less than the Instantaneous or TWA readings of PPM.